 - If you have pets or farm animals, take them with you or make appropriate arrangements for them to stay far away from potential flood danger.

-Check out the NOAA National Hurricane Center for current tropical storm and hurricane conditions, as well as for important educational information: http://www.nhc.noaa.gov.
+Check out the NOAA National Hurricane Center for current tropical storm and hurricane conditions and important educational information: http://www.nhc.noaa.gov.

 Terms used to identify the severity of a hurricane